mk-fg/fgtk/README.md

 mail/wall (optional fallbacks) and/or runs whatever commands (use e.g. "zenity" to create modal windows or "wall" for terminal broadcasts).

+For persistent notifications (between reboots and such), there's an --at option to use at(1p).

 ### VM